EpicGames/PixelStreamingInfrastructure/README.md

-# The new home for the Pixel Streaming servers!
+# The official home for the Pixel Streaming servers and frontend!
-The Pixel Streaming servers and web frontend that was in `Samples/PixelStreaming/WebServers` is now here.
+The Pixel Streaming servers and web frontend that was in `Samples/PixelStreaming/WebServers` is now here for all the contribute to.

 ## Goals